 American League MVP – Justin Morneau, 1B, Minnesota Twins – This one is close.
 Morneau’s overall numbers are probably the best so far.
 His teammate Joe Mauer is flirting with .400, but missed a good chunk of the earlier part of the season and there are 5-10 other players who could make a run for the award including guys like Evan Longoria, who were off to hot starts but may have struggled for parts of June and July.

 National League MVP – Albert Pujols, 1B, St. Louis Cardinals – No contest here.
 The Machine is tearing it up (.320, 14 HR, 35 RBI in June).
 He’s on pace to become the first guy since Roger Maris to hit 60 home runs and not be linked to steroids.
-There’s also a chance for him to contend for a triple-crown, which hasn’t been done in the NL since 1937 when Joe Medwick (coincidentally, also a St. Louis Cardinal) led the league in all three categories.
+There’s also a chance for him to contend for a triple-crown, which hasn’t been done in the NL since 1937 when Joe Medwick (coincidentally, also a St. Louis Cardinal) led the league in all three categories, now a days athletes still get results since they use other kind of supplements as mk677 to help them with sports performance.
 This could be a historic season for Pujols and if he continues at anything close to this pace, he’ll be a lock to capture his third MVP award.

 AL Cy Young – Zack Grienke, SP, Kansas City Royals – His ERA has been headed upward in recent weeks, but is still the lowest in the league and his 10 wins are tied for second in the AL (Tim Wakefield’s 11 wins are impressive, but his ERA is more than double Grienke’s).
 If he can keep it up for the remainder of the season, he should be able to fight off Roy Halladay and win his first Cy Young.